 Burgettstown is a very small borough located in the state of Pennsylvania.
 With a population of 1,352 people and three constituent neighborhoods, Burgettstown is the 698th largest community in Pennsylvania.
-Much of the housing stock in Burgettstown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Burgettstown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Burgettstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Burgettstown is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Burgettstown who work in office and administrative support (21.50%), sales jobs (14.00%), and food service (5.17%).
+Overall, Burgettstown is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Burgettstown who work in office and administrative support (21.44%), sales jobs (13.04%), and food service (6.17%).

 Also of interest is that Burgettstown has more people living here who work in computers and math than 95% of the places in the US.